vboulanger/depict/README.md

 Scatter plots, histograms and other heat-maps are accessible in one line.
 * **Looking fresh is not more expensive**

-Graphs should be ready to share and pleasant to see, for technical and non technical audience.
+Graphs should be ready to share and pleasant to look at, for technical and non technical audience.
 Depict takes care of the freshness of your graphs to let you focus on the maths.
 * **Stay organized**

-Depict helps you save you graphs in html with some metadata and share them around.
+Depict helps you save you graphs in html with textual metadata and share them around.
 Your plots are kept interactive, contextualized and readable in the browser.